 When will I be charged a foreign transaction fee?

 Not all credit cards charge a foreign transaction fee, but many do.
-In a 2017 CreditCards.com survey of 100 popular cards, more than half had a policy of charging a little extra for foreign purchases.
 To find out if your card does, check the “fees” section of the terms and conditions for your card.

 There are typically two parts to a foreign transaction fee

 A foreign transaction fee is typically made of two parts.
 First, there’s a currency conversion fee, which is charged by the card network, such as Visa or Mastercard.
-Both charge 1 percent.
+Both charge 1%.
 There’s also an extra fee added by the card issuer.
-This is typically about 1 or 2 percent, although it varies based on the issuer and the card.
+This is typically about 1% or 2%, although it varies based on the issuer and the card.
 These two fees are generally combined into a single foreign transaction fee on your statement as one total charge.

 If your card does have this fee, you’ll see a little extra added each time you swipe your card outside the U.S. But here’s a potential surprise: You can pick up these fees stateside, too.